cdapio/cdap/cdap-docs/pipelines/source/plugin-management.rst

     }

-.. _cask-hydrator-plugin-management-multiple-versions:
+.. _cdap-pipelines-plugin-management-multiple-versions:

 Managing Multiple Versions
 ==========================
 Different versions of the same plugin (or artifact) can be loaded and available at the same time.
-These will appear in the :ref:`Hydrator Studio <cask-hydrator-studio>` as possible choices when selecting a plugin or creating a :ref:`plugin template
+These will appear in the :ref:`CDAP Application Studio <cdap-application-studio>` as possible choices when selecting a plugin or creating a :ref:`plugin template
-<cask-hydrator-studio-plugin-templates>`.
+<cdap-application-studio-plugin-templates>`.
 If no version is specified for a plugin in the
-:ref:`configuration file <hydrator-developing-pipelines-configuration-file-format>` used to create an application, the highest version currently available in the system will be used.
+:ref:`configuration file <cdap-pipelines-developing-pipelines-configuration-file-format>` used to create an application, the highest version currently available in the system will be used.

-.. _cask-hydrator-plugin-management-deleting-plugins:
+.. _cdap-pipelines-plugin-management-deleting-plugins:

 Deleting Plugins
 ================